ken-foster/ken-foster.github.io/projects/textblob-vs-tensorflow/textblob-vs-tensorflow.md

 ```

 ## Training Experimental Models
-And now, using the 6 combinations of parameters and the model architecture previously defined, the models are trained.
 While the training is taking place, 3 objects are being saved to disk:
 - The model with parameters
 - The weights that produced the highest validation accuracy (saved as a "checkpoint")
 - and the training history.